This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 Getting Stock Photos from Freebies

-There are a lot of artists and agencies that offer free samples of what they have in store for you.
+Some many artists and agencies offer free samples of what they have in store for you.

 It is also a great way to get to know their style and the type of images they offer.